shwetpatil/shopping-app/apps/README.md

-# Apps Overview
+# Microfrontend Applications

-This directory contains all microfrontend applications for the Shopping App platform.
+This directory contains all 6 independent microfrontend applications for the Shopping App platform.
+Each MFE is owned by a specific team and can be developed, tested, and deployed independently.

-## 🏗️ Microfrontend Applications
+## 🏗️ Applications

 ### [mfe-shell](mfe-shell/) - Host Container
 **Port:** 3000